MAVProxyUser/PixyElks-SkyPixel-/README.md

 Apples documentation regarding SSL Pinning
 ![Proper SSL Pinning] (https://pbs.twimg.com/media/B876MnACcAAKsL-.jpg)

-This shows a rejected SSL connection attempt
+This shows a rejected SSL connection attempt to a Raspberry configured as a PixyElk
 ![Rejected SSL request](https://pbs.twimg.com/media/B8734EKCYAIIxqg.jpg)

 The request fails because it is unable to pass the SecTrustEvaluate test!
 NO SSL connection for you!